mercadopago/devsite-docs/guides/mp-point/integration-api/test-integration-configuration.en.md

 1. Create a store by sending a request to the [Create store](/developers/en/reference/stores/_users_user_id_stores/post) endpoint.
 You must send your **production Access Token** and replace the value `user_id` with the **user identification** assigned to you when creating your application.
 If you are unsure how to identify this value, access the [Application details documentation](/developers/en/docs/mp-point/additional-content/your-integrations/application-details).<br>

 2. Create a POS by sending a request to the [Create POS](/developers/en/reference/pos/_pos/post) endpoint, and associate it with the store created in the previous step.
-This is achieved by replacing the `external_store_id` parameters with the `external_id` you assigned to the store, and `store_id` with the value obtained for the `id` field in the response to the store creation.<br>
+This is achieved by replacing the `external_store_id` parameters with the `external_id` you assigned to the store, or `store_id` with the value obtained for the `id` field in the response to the store creation.<br>

 3. Finally, associate the Point device with your Mercado Pago account.
 To do this, download and install the Mercado Pago app on your mobile device, log in with your account, and press the QR icon to scan the code that appears when turning on the Point device.<br>